trstringer/ansible-dev-by-example/README.md

 1. Create a virtual environment: `$ python3 -m venv venv` (or for Python 2 `$ virtualenv venv`.
 Note, this requires you to install the virtualenv package: `$ pip install virtualenv`)
 1. Activate the virtual environment: `$ . venv/bin/activate`
 1. Install development requirements: `$ pip install -r requirements.txt`
+1. Run the environment setup script for each new dev shell process: `$ . hacking/env-setup`

+:lightning: After the initial setup above, every time you are ready to start developing Ansible you should be able to just run the following from the root of the Ansible repo: `$ . venv/bin/activate && . hacking/env-setup`

 :bulb: Starting new development now?
 Fixing a bug?
 Create a new branch: `$ git checkout -b my-new-branch`.
 If you are planning on contributing back to the main Ansible repostiry, fork the Ansible repository into your own GitHub account and developing against your new non-devel branch in your fork.
 When you believe you have a good working code change, submit a pull request to the Ansible repository.